Wildflower 101: FAQ About Wildflowers

 When to plant wildflower seeds UK?

 If there was a divine guide to sowing wildflower seeds, most experts would recommend sowing wildflowers in autumn as typically the seeds need to undergo the process of stratification (a freeze) to kick start their germination.
-At The Grass People, we keep our seeds in cold conditions all year round so you can sow them in spring too.
-Delaying from September / October, April / May recommended sowing times shouldn’t greatly affect your wildflower meadow, but it is advisable to avoid sowing in winter.
+At The Grass People, we keep our seeds in cold conditions all year round so you can sow them in spring, too.
+But it is advisable to avoid sowing in winter.

 Should I mow wildflowers?